VideoCurio/ProtonMailBridgeDocker/README.md

 >>>
 ```

 Use the following information to connect via an SMTP client.
-The port numbers for the SMTP/IMAP connections are 12025 and 12143 (See your previous Docker container launch command).
+The port numbers for the SMTP/IMAP connections are 12025 and 12143 (see your previous Docker container launch command), not the one provided by the `info`command.

-You **MUST copy the username AND password** from the info command (the password is random and different from your Proton account):
+You **_MUST copy the username AND password_** from the info command (the password is random and different from your Proton account):
 ```
 >>> info
 Configuration for test_account@proton.me